 Honours in Art History and Theory

-The prerequisite for Art History and Theory honours is a credit average in 48 senior credit points of Art History and Theory.
+The prerequisite for Art History and Theory honours is a credit average or higher in 48 senior credit points of Art History and Theory*.

 Students are also able to undertake Film Studies Honours - please see the Film Studies website for further information.